jparimaa/mgpu/README.md

 # mgpu

 Minimal tests of using multiple GPUs with DirectX 11 and 12.
-- dx11 and dx12: Renders on one GPU and copies the result over host memory to another GPU.
+- dx11: Renders on one GPU and copies the result over host memory to another GPU.
+- dx12: Renders on one GPU and copies the result using cross adapter shared heap
 - dx12direct: Renders on one GPU and copies the result directly to another GPU using shared handles and D3D12_RESOURCE_FLAG_ALLOW_CROSS_ADAPTER

 ## Build